SDL Tridion User Guide

-You need to use a web browser (e.g. Mozilla Firefox, Google Chrome, Internet Explorer, or Safari) to access SDL Web.
-The program will only be "open" in the tab or window that you are using SDL Web.
-SDL Web operates best on Mozilla Firefox and Google Chrome.
-If necessary, Explorer 8.0 or higher or the latest version of Safari can be used, but SDL Web runs slower on these browsers.
+You need to use a web browser (e.g. Mozilla Firefox, Google Chrome, Internet Explorer, or Safari) to access SDL Tridion.
+The program will only be "open" in the tab or window that you are using SDL Tridion.
+SDL Tridion operates best on Mozilla Firefox and Google Chrome.
+If necessary, Explorer 8.0 or higher or the latest version of Safari can be used, but SDL Tridion runs slower on these browsers.

 - If you are not using a computer that is directly connected to the Yale network (i.e., working from home), log into the network using the Yale VPN first.

-- SDL Web can be accessed at http://edit.yale.edu/.
+- SDL Tridion can be accessed at https://edit.yale.edu/sdl/.
 You will be prompted to login with your NetID and password.

 - Notes: Turn off pop-up blockers for the domain: edit.yale.edu.
-If it's your first time accessing SDL Web, you'll have to select your preferred language before you can begin editing.
+If it's your first time accessing SDL Tridion, you'll have to select your preferred language before you can begin editing.

 Part 1: The Fundamentals